mwereda/Conditions.NET/README.md

   Check.If(list).HasItemsCountAtLeast(5)
   Check.If(list).HasMoreItemsThan(9)
   ```

 It is possible to configure which exception should be thrown.
-It can be done by using ```AndThrowThisWhenFail``` static method on Check object.
+It can be done by using ```AndThrowThisWhenFails``` static method on Check object.
 You can configure every check from Guards.NET to throw any exception you want.
 Examples of use:
   ```
-  Check.AndThrowThisWhenFail<InvalidOperationException>().If(date).IsGreaterThan(referenceDate)
+  Check.AndThrowThisWhenFails<InvalidOperationException>().If(date).IsGreaterThan(referenceDate)
-  Check.AndThrowThisWhenFail(()=> new MyCustomException("wrong values", min, max).If(number).IsBetween(5, 10)
+  Check.AndThrowThisWhenFails(()=> new MyCustomException("wrong values", min, max).If(number).IsBetween(5, 10)
   ```

 NuGet: https://www.nuget.org/packages/Guards.NET

 # Contributions